 Subscription boxes are a profitable and growing business sector.
-So if you're looking to throw your hat in the ring, here's what you can look forward to.
+The market has grown steadily since it was introduced about a decade ago, valued at roughly $10 billion today.
+If you're looking to throw your hat in the ring, here's what you can look forward to.

 Subscription services, unlike traditional sales, don't rise and fall with the seasons.
 Once you have a steady number of subscribers, you'll get a sense of what your monthly sales will be.
 There's not much guesswork involved with estimating income and revenue.